 ext_solr_13_1_0)SOLR_JAVA_MEM=-Xms512m -Xmx1g)core_de, core_en)Conclusion

-EXT:solr elevates TYPO3 search to an enterprise level – with facets, autocomplete, highlighting, and, since Solr 9.8, semantic vector search.
-The extension is mature, actively maintained by dkd Internet Service , and locally ready to use with DDEV in just a few minutes.
+EXT:solr elevates TYPO3 search to enterprise level – with facets, autocomplete, highlighting and, since Solr 9.8, semantic vector search.
+The extension is mature, actively maintained by dkd Internet Service and ready to use locally with DDEV in just a few minutes.

-- Vector search on the Solr server – The language-models module (Text-to-Vector, e.g.,
+- Vector search on the Solr server – The llm module (from Solr 10: language-models; Text-to-Vector, e.g.,

-knn_text_to_vector) in Solr 9.8+ brings semantic search to the Solr core; check the EXT:solr integration for all steps in the current release. - The setup is straightforward – install the DDEV add-on, configure the cores, create the scheduler task.
+knn_text_to_vector) in Solr 9.8+ brings semantic search to the Solr core; check the current release for EXT:solr integration across all steps. - The setup is straightforward – install the DDEV addon, configure cores, create the Scheduler task.
 Done.

-When deciding whether the standard search is sufficient for your project or if a dedicated search infrastructure is needed: as soon as you have more than a few hundred pages, need to make structured data searchable, or require facets – there is no getting around Solr.
+When deciding whether the standard search is sufficient for your project or if a dedicated search infrastructure is required: As soon as you have more than a few hundred pages, need to make structured data searchable or require facets – there is no avoiding Solr.

 TYPO3 Solr Skill

-Detailed reference for EXT:solr — Index Queue, search, debugging, language-models/vector search.
+Detailed reference for EXT:solr — Index Queue, search, debugging, llm module/vector search.
 Main file SKILL.md; additions SKILL-FRONTEND.md (e.g., Suggest without jQuery) and SKILL-SOLRFAL.md (file index).
 Open-source Agent Skill for Claude, Cursor, and VS Code.